citizengordon/nibs-force/README.md

 Nibs is a Salesforce App Cloud application - it has components which are developed in Node.js and run on Heroku, and components which are developed in Salesforce and run on Force.com.

+Together, the Force.com and Heroku Platforms provide developers myriad options for configuring, customizing, and coding applications.